woon5118/totara_ub/readme.md

 - Your database user must have permission to alter server settings
   `ALTER SETTINGS(SERVER)`
 - Full text search must be enabled; see [Full text search in MSSQL Server](https://help.totaralearning.com/display/latest/Full+Text+Search+in+MS+SQL+Server)
-- For security we recommend you use a dedicated database user who has access just to the Totara database.
+- For security, we recommend you use a dedicated database user who has access just to the Totara database.

 ### Required server configuration